bhauman/devcards/README.md

 things out that **do not have to interface or fit into the main application**.
-This is extremely important as it gives you space to try new things without the cost that is currently associated with experiements (branching, new html host file, etc).
+This is extremely important as it gives you space to try new things without the cost that is currently associated with experiments (branching, new html host file, etc).

 This is experiential.
 Until you actually try this, it's going to just seem novel.
-However, the experience is another thing altogether.
+The experience, however, is compelling.

 ## Examples